LoQiseaking69/SM2/README.md

 This repository contains the neural network model developed for the SEPHSbiome project, which is part of a Rust-based Genetic Algorithm module.
 [SephsBIOME](https://github.com/LoQiseaking69/SephsBIOME)

+All updates here must be relayed back to [the SephMV Repository](https://github.com/LoQiseaking69/SephMV)

 ## Repository Contents

 - `.github`: Configuration files for GitHub workflows and actions.